nRFCloud/utils/README.md

 You can also install credentials on many devices in a row using the `--append` option and add the bulk `onboard.csv` to your account with the same command.

 Congratulations!
+You have successfully registered your device to nRF Cloud, you should be able to visualize it on the [Devices](https://nrfcloud.com/#/devices).

-You have successfully registered your device.
-When compiling with the nRF Cloud Libraries, make sure to use the correct KConfig options:
+When compiling with the nRF Cloud Libraries, make sure to add the next KConfig options otherwise it will not be able to connect:

     CONFIG_MODEM_JWT=y
     CONFIG_NRF_CLOUD_CLIENT_ID_SRC_INTERNAL_UUID=y